bast/talk-coding-like-1969/talk.md

 .emph[**Software** is part of research output]

-Curiosity: Not too many projects consider a software management plan **yet**.
+- Curiosity: Not many projects consider a software management plan **yet**.

-Software development should consider .emph[FAIR principles, ideally from the start].
+- Software development should consider .emph[FAIR principles, ideally from the start].
+- At the minimum, students and supervisors should discuss this.

 ---